Influenza A; Influenza B

 Avoid sharing food, utensils, cups, or bottles.
 Cover your cough with a tissue and throw away after use.
 Carry hand sanitizer with you.
 Use it often during the day and always after touching your face.

-Cough into your sleeve if a tissue is...Read more
+Cough into your sleeve if a...Read more

 For months the question has been whether we could gear up production of vaccine for the H1N1 flu virus -- formerly swine flu -- fast...
 Read more »